MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-user-data-and-profiles-configuration-items.md

 author: aczechowski
 manager: dougeby
 ms.author: aaroncz
+ms.collection: M365-identity-device-management
 ---

-# Create user data and profiles configuration items in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# Create user data and profiles configuration items in System Center Configuration Manager

+*Applies to: System Center Configuration Manager (Current Branch)*

 User data and profiles configuration items in System Center Configuration Manager contain settings that can manage folder redirection, offline files and roaming profiles on computers that run Windows 8 and later for users in your hierarchy.
 For example, you can:

 - Redirect a user’s Documents folder to a network share.